 You could use the same idea above but with a camp shirt or polo shirt instead of a tropical Hawaiian shirt.
 The look below is 100% vintage 1950s, but you can create the same pleated pant, camp shirt, and two tone shoes look with new clothing as well.
 Want more 1950s casual clothing ideas?
 Look here.

 The Suit that Isn’t

-The above examples are all casual men’s vintage styles at their most leisurely in summer, however, for those willing to be a little dressier there are some better options for cooler weather.
+The above examples are all casual men’s vintage styles at their most leisurely in summer, however for those willing to be a little dressier, there are some better options for cooler weather.
 If you have a suit or sports coat you can dress vintage semi-casual.
-Layer a patterned pullover vest with a dress shirt for a casual 1940s style, finishing the look with high waist trousers, two tone oxfords, felt fedora hat and suit coat (optional).
-This no-suit required look is still dressy enough for most vintage events yet casual enough to satisfy the need for comfort.
+Layer a patterned pullover vest with a dress shirt for a casual 1940s style, finishing the look with high waist trousers, two tone Oxfords, a felt fedora hat, and a suit coat (optional).
+This no-suit-required look is still dressy enough for most vintage events, yet casual enough to satisfy the need for comfort.